-This Master of Counsellingis a full time program to be completed in two years and is offered by coursework, practical component and dissertation.
-This is a Masters program, which is based on the scientist/ practitioner model and has a significant practice component in it.
+This Master of Counselling is a full-time programme to be completed in two years and is offered by coursework, practical component and dissertation.
+This is a Masters programme, which is based on the scientist/ practitioner model and has a significant practice component in it.

 PLACEMENT, SUPERVISION AND CASE STUDIES

-Given the practitioner nature of the program, it is considered appropriate that the dissertation should deal with some area of counselling practice.
+Given the practitioner nature of the programme, it is considered appropriate that the dissertation should deal with some area of counselling practice.

 The work must be an original investigation into an approved topic and should contribute to the general body of counselling knowledge.